 Climbing the Rano Kau Volcano

 Today, there are basically four ways of moving around Easter Island: Bicycle, car, foot and horse.
 Of course, the average visitor will end up taking a guided tour since it’s not that expensive as long as you’re traveling solo.
 For groups of more than two, renting a car is the most economic option.
 How about horses and bicycles?
 Both are good to reach the off-the-beaten path destinations of this island, although definitely not ideal for climbing up to the Orongo Village of the Birdman cult fame.

 Since I woke up extremely late during my third day at Easter Island, I opted for taking the long walk to Orongo via the Rano Kau Volcano, after all, the lady at the hostel told me it shouldn’t take more than one hour from the town of Hanga Roa.
 She was totally right…except she couldn’t predict the heavy rain that soon followed so you better be prepared for mud, dangerous slopes and the occasional fall.

 Two hours and many falls later, I finally reached the look out of the Rano Kau Volcano, whose crater is now filled with vegetation, this was my first volcano summit so I was very proud of myself that day.
 A mere meters away from the crater, I reached the visitors’ center of the Orongo Village, where you can find many information about the Birdman Cult and where you need to show your ticket to enter the archeological site.

 No, you cannot buy it here.
-You can only get it at the airport, at the base of the Rano Kau volcano and through a tour agent.
+You can only get it at the airport, at the base of the Rano Kau volcano, and through a tour agent.
 The price is USD 60 for non-Chileans and grants you access to Orongo and Rano Raraku (where the Moais were carved) for five days.
-Can you imagine climbing all the way up just to be told you can’t access because you forgot to buy a ticket?
+Can you imagine climbing all the way up just to be told you can’t access it because you forgot to buy a ticket?